bgarr/thinkabout-escape/README.md

-# plan-my-escape
+# thinakbout-escape

-Plan My Escape is a Web-based editor for 3D escape room experiences.
+ThinkAbout Escape is a Web-based editor for 3D escape room experiences.